internet safety week

 BlackCat - This year's most sophisticated ransomware

-By Lawrence Abrams on Bleepingcomputer
+By Lawrence Abrams in BleepingComputer

 By Guilherme Petry in The Hack

-By Felipe Demartini on Canaltech
+By Felipe Demartini in Canaltech

 Video

-Are you not yet subscribed to our newsletter to receive this content weekly by email?
-Then sign up using the link below:
+Are you not yet registered on our newsletter to receive this content weekly in the email?
+Then subscribe through the link below:

 Share the link with your colleagues and friends.